juji-io/datalevin/doc/search.md

 Finally, with a search engine of our own, we avoid unnecessary write amplification by storing the original text twice, once in the database, again in the search engine.
-Instead, the embedded search engine only needs to store a reference to the original text that is stored in the database.
+Instead, the embedded search engine only needs to store a reference to the original content that is stored in the database.

 ## Usage